 ENLA6001 - Advanced English for Academic Study in the Applied Sciences

-In this module you will develop the advanced English language skills needed for post graduate studies in Science.
-This includes the ability to interpret and evaluate authentic scientific texts; analyse, discuss, summarise and synthesise written and visual information both in writing and orally; organise written texts effectively and submit them in grammatically accurate English, and present the results of research orally in a coherent and stimulating way.Read more
+The focus of the module is on the development of the advanced English language competence necessary for post graduate study in scientific disciplines.
+This includes the ability to interpret and evaluate authentic scientific texts; analyse, discuss and summarise written and visual information both in writing and orally; organise written texts effectively and submit them in grammatically accurate English, and present the results of research orally in a coherent and stimulating way.View full module details

 CO843 - Extended IT Consultancy Project